nmmull/compsig/README.md

 convert between audio PLs, but can instead translate an abstract signal into something which can be visualized, e.g., using [Matplotlib](https://matplotlib.org/)).
-This allows us to better *see* the signal we design (note: we've found Matplotlib to be better for visualizing signals than SuperColliders built-in plotting tool).
+This allows us to better *see* the signal we design (note: we've found Matplotlib to be more convenient for visualizing signals than SuperCollider's built-in plotting tool).
 It's also worth noting that this abstract representation means that we don't need to worry about the low-level details of audio synthesis until we've translated to a target language.